 A: Extremely good!
-Raekor Ancient Spear is both the strongest Barbarian build and, as of the end of Season 26, the strongest build in the game among all classes.
-It has cleared 150 both at the lowest paragon (~3300) and in the least amount of time (5:21).
+Raekor Ancient Spear is the strongest Barbarian build and one of the strongest builds across all classes.
+It has cleared 150 both at quite low paragon (~3300) and in a quite short amount of time (5:21).

 Q: Is wall-charging still a thing?

 A: Not really.
 Now that you get one Raekor 6 stack per enemy hit, you can get a lot more stacks (and Fury) by charging through mobs in open space, rather than banging against a wall.